 - Alt + p - toggles setting that determines whether JAWS speaks braille cells for keyboard entry in a braille document.

 - Alt + semicolon - a cursor toggle.
-The first press switches to the JAWS cursor, positioned at the start of the translated line; the next press switches back to the computer cursor.
+The first press switches to the JAWS cursor, positioned at the start of the translated line; the next press switches back to the PC cursor.

 To hear a more generic reading of braille cells, not based on English context, go to the Global menu, select Internationalization, and set the Braille encoding for Input and Display to, Prefer Unicode patterns for braille display.
 (This is a Radio Button.)